Website support terminology

-When exploring the realm of web design it’s easy to get overwhelmed by all the buzz words, acronyms, and technobabble.
-It bugs us too, so we assembled some brief descriptions below to help clarify our support options.
+If you’re new to website design and support, it’s easy to get overwhelmed by all the buzz words, acronyms, and technical jargon.
+It bugs us too, so we gathered some brief descriptions to help clarify our website support plans.

 Daily website backups